195 Waverley Rd,

 Malvern East 3145

 Myotherapy is the skilful use of the hands and other therapeutic techniques including deep soft tissue massage, sports massage, trigger point therapy, myofascial release, dry needling, cupping and corrective exercises to enhance muscle activity and to help heal injuries.
-At Waverley Road Myotherapy, located in Malvern East, we commonly treat sports injuries, repetitive strain injuries and muscle & joint dysfunction.
+At Waverley Road Myotherapy, located in Malvern East, our Myotherapist Dan we commonly treats sports injuries, repetitive strain injuries and muscle & joint dysfunction.
 You don't have to be an athlete to see our Myotherapist though, everyday activities such as working, sitting at the desk or running around after the kids can cause issues with your muscles.

 In your initial consultation, a comprehensive assessment of your posture and body mechanics will take place to allow for a holistic approach to helping you.
 Consultations may involve; manual therapy (soft tissue techniques), therapeutic cupping, dry needling, taping/ strapping, exercise prescription, postural correction and lifestyle education.